 Every opportunity is taken to engage local agencies and organizations in staff development.
-Whenever possible, in-services are jointly planned, or registration costs are negotiated.
-Staff development is supported through partnerships with the Canadian Union of Public Employees (CUPE), the Elementary Teachers Federation of Ontario (ETFO) and the Ontario Secondary School Teachers Federation (OSSTF).
+Whenever possible, in-services are jointly planned or registration costs negotiated.
+Staff development is supported through partnerships with the Canadian Union of Public Employees (CUPE), the Elementary Teachers Federation of Ontario (ETFO) and the Ontario Secondary School Teachers Federation (OSSTF), who supported the Mentorship program for new teachers including teachers new to Special Education, for example.
+We share the cost of Empower training with our coterminous Catholic school board.